 For example, the well-known investing entrepreneur, Robert Kiyosaki, author of the “Rich Dad, Poor Dad” book series, took a serial approach to building multiple income streams, first establishing a business as a real estate investor, then adding other investments, and finally leveraging his knowledge into creating a self-help publishing business.

-Passive income streams are those that, once established, continue to generate revenues with only minimal effort and attention.
+Passive income streams are those that, once you establish them, continue to generate revenues with only minimal effort and attention.
 A classic example of creating a passive income stream is writing a book.
-Once written, it can continue to generate revenues without a lot of ongoing work.
+Once you write it, the book continues to generate revenues for you without a lot of ongoing work on your part.
 Most passive income streams require little more than ongoing marketing efforts.

-An increasingly popular passive income stream system is producing educational or entertaining videos.
-Popular YouTube channels generate substantial advertising revenues, and once videos are created, they can be used over and over again.
-A logical second business to set up is sharing your expertise in your primary business, such as offering consulting services or leading educational seminars.
+An increasingly popular passive income stream comes from producing educational or entertaining videos.
+Popular YouTube channels generate substantial advertising revenues, and once you create the video, users can view it again and again.
+A logical second business is sharing your expertise in your primary business, such as offering consulting services or leading educational seminars.
 Other potential passive income efforts include franchising your existing business or implementing affiliate marketing on your website.

 Regular reviews of each individual business may also enable you to identify problems with one of your businesses that you can then take steps to correct before the problem grows.
 You can refocus your energy to take corrective steps on the struggling business.

 As a small business owner, you want to make a profit and create a successful venture.
 Improve your cash flow with invoices, payments, and expense tracking.
 See how much cash you have on hand with QuickBooks.